mxagar/eda_fe_summary/README.md

 		- If `hist()` / `skew()` / `normalitytest()` don't look good, try power transformations, but remember saving their parameters and make sure we have an easi inverse function:
 			- Box-Cox: generalized power transformation which usually requires `x > 0`: `boxcox = (x^lambda + 1)/lambda`.
 			- Yeo-Johnson: more sophisticated, piece-wise - better results, but more difficult to invert & interpret.
-	- Target: although it is not necessary for it to be normal, nomal targets yield better R2 values.
+	- Target: although it is not necessary for it to be normal, normal targets yield better R2 values.
 		- Often the logarithm is applied: `df[col] = df[col].apply(np.log1p)`.
 		- That makes undoing the transformation very easy: `np.exp(y_pred)`.
 		- However, check if power transformations are better suited (e.g., `boxcox`, `yeojohnson`); if we use them we need to save the params/transformer and make sure we know how to invert the transformation!